Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Bifurcation master equation and a Feigenbaum-like constant

 Finally, we arrive at our master equation

 where

-We show how closely our analytic expression matches the numerically solved values of the bifurcation points in Figure~\ref{fig:Ldeltarh}.
-The inset shows a power-law fall-off of the absolute difference between the numerical value and analytical estimate.
+We show how closely our analytic expression matches the numerically solved values of the bifurcation points in Fig.~\ref{fig:Ldeltarh}.
+The inset shows a power-law falloff of the absolute difference between the numerical value and analytical estimate.
 This is expected, since \eqref{eq:EMSAdSLcestimate} is a zeroth order approximation of \eqref{eq:perturbed}.
 The form of the perturbing parameter implies that the first correction term is given by